risingwavelabs/risingwave-docs-legacy/docs/code-highligter-preview.md

 ### HOP time window function

-Hoppping windows allow for overlapping intervals of time.
+Hopping windows allow for overlapping intervals of time.
 There are two intervals to specify in the `HOP()` function.
 The first is the size of the hop, which is how often you want a new window to start.
 The second is the size of the window, which is how long each window lasts.